brekka/solr-deb/README.md

 Overview
 --------

-Repackages the standard Apache Solr zip distribution into a DEB archive for easy installation on Debian based Linux distributions.
+Repackages the WAR from the standard Apache Solr zip distribution into a DEB archive for easy installation on Debian based Linux distributions.
 Currently this is very basic, simply copying the files to the /usr/share/solr4 directory.
 You will need to setup a web application container such as Jetty or Tomcat manually.

+*Important*: this package includes only the minimum of example files and currently does not include any of the plugin JARs.

 Releases